 - Scikit-Learn: A Machine Learning library that supports supervised and unsupervised learning algorithms

 - PyTorch: A Machine Learning library for Python programs that facilitates building Deep Learning projects.
-Machine Learning using Python is easy with PyTorch tool.
+Machine Learning using Python is easy with the PyTorch tool.

 - TensorFlow: TensorFlow is an open-source Machine Learning system that explains classification and regression algorithms from start to finish